 - If needed, continue adding stock 1/2 cup at a time until rice is fully cooked.
 Taste it along the way to check!

 - Once rice is fully cooked, remove from heat.
-Stir in parmesan and parsley until cheese has melted and adjust seasoning as necessary.
+Stir in grated parmesan (3/4 cup) and chopped parsley (1/4 cup) and stir frequently until cheese has melted.
+Adjust seasoning as necessary.

 - Serve drizzled with a little more extra-virgin olive oil, a sprinkling of parmesan, some fresh cracked black pepper, and extra parsley.